echo-hydro/echo-hydro.github.io/jobs/jobs.md

 <b><span style="font-size: 20px !important; color: #0055A9;">Postdoctoral fellow</span></b>

-<span style="font-size: 15px !important;">Computational Cognitive Affective Neuroscience Laboratory (director: <a href="/people/#Wani">Dr. Choong-Wan Woo</a>) is seeking a postdoctoral fellow beginning March/April 2017 (but specific start date can be flexible).</span>
+<span style="font-size: 15px !important;">Computational Cognitive Affective Neuroscience Laboratory (director: <a href="/people/#Wani">Dr. Choong-Wan Woo</a>) is seeking a talented postdoctoral fellow.</span>

 <span style="font-size: 15px !important;">Successful candidates should have Ph.D. in neuroscience, psychology, cognitive science, computer science, biomedical engineering, or related fields.
 Candidates should be highly motivated and also have a strong background in computational methods and neuroimaging experiment and data analysis.
 Computer programming skills (Matlab or Python; our lab is currently using Matlab) will be essential, and other analysis skills (e.g., machine learning, network analysis, computational modeling) and a good publication record will be greatly helpful.
 Having growth, innovation, collaborative mindsets will be crucial, and the ability to develop and express abstract ideas will be helpful.
 Writing skills are also important.</span>

-<span style="font-size: 15px !important;">Compensation will be competitive and commensurate with experience (comparable to NIH).
+<span style="font-size: 15px !important;">Compensation will be competitive and commensurate with experience.
 Four major public insurances (national pension, health insurance, unemployment insurance, industrial accident) will be also supported.</span>

 <span style="font-size: 15px !important;">For those who are not living in South Korea and feel afraid of living in South Korea: South Korea has many beautiful places to visit and most importantly great food.
 Here are some helpful information and fun	 video clips:</span>